platform-experience/serviceportal-widget-library/pe-people-info/Readme.md

 You can just download the update set **pe-people-info-update-set.xml** and install it on your instance.
 Then the widget is available for you to drag and drop on your page.

-We provide few options to load data easily and also to change the appearnce of the widget.
+We provide few options to load data easily and also to change the appearance of the widget.

 **"User Sys ID"** This is to pass the user sys id you want to display.
 We pull all the user details associated with this sys_id.
 The default sys_id for this is **9ec35b8713453a007e94fc5ed144b09a**, which is demo user included as part of the update set.